snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ![Screenshot that shows Sync tab where you can configure crawl frequency](media/servicenow-knowledge-sync-tab.png "Configure Crawl frequency")

-The refresh interval determines how often your data is synced between the data source and the Graph connector index.
+The refresh interval determines how often your data is synced between the data source and the ServiceNow Knowledge Microsoft Graph connector index.
 There are two types of refresh intervals – full crawl and incremental crawl.
 For more details, click [here](/MicrosoftSearch/configure-connector#step-8-refresh-settings).

 You can change the default values of refresh interval from here if you want to.

-## Read and Deny Access to Knowledge Articles in Microsoft Graph Connector for ServiceNow
+## Read and Deny Access to Knowledge Articles in the ServiceNow Knowledge Microsoft Graph connector
 <details>
 <summary>[Click to expand] Here is a scenario-wise depiction of how the connector treats access permissions based on user criteria in ServiceNow Knowledge:</summary><br>